y2kfund/app-summary/README.md

 # How to create a new dist folder?
 ```
-> npm run build
+> npm run build:lib
-this will change the dist folder and then
+this will change the dist folder
+if you run > npm run build then it will give an error with entrypoint
 > git commit
 ```